microsoft/CSS-SystemCenter-ServiceManager/docs/SCSM-Diagnostic-Tool/index.md

-# How to run the tool?
+# How to run the the SCSM Diagnostic Tool?

 - **Download** the latest version of SCSM Diagnostic Tool at [https://aka.ms/get-SCSM-Diagnostic-Tool](https://aka.ms/get-SCSM-Diagnostic-Tool)
 - **Log on** to the Primary SCSM mgmt. server and Data Warehouse mgmt. server with an admin account, preferably with the service account of "System Center Data Access Service"